2420182005/Temperature-Mod./README.md

 ![4](https://user-images.githubusercontent.com/74994048/100312843-50558280-2f81-11eb-9705-2d38910e0c21.png)

-7. Set up the conditioning circuit that goes on the PIC input and set up a simple transistor-relay conenction for the outputs.
-One for each output.
+7. Set up the conditioning circuit that goes on the PIC input and set up a simple transistor-relay conenction for the outputs, one for each output.
+Finally connect everything to the board as shown in figure 7

 ###### Figure 5: Circuit Simulation Signal condition Set up
 ![5](https://user-images.githubusercontent.com/74994048/100349834-07202580-2fb7-11eb-8abf-b96cdcb307cb.jpeg)